Olatubosun/rocksdb.docs/Administration-and-Data-Access-Tool.md

 Compression: kZSTDNotFinalCompression Size: 79821573
 ```

-These files are created in memory and they are generated with block size of 16KB, the block size can be change by using --set_block_size
+These files are created in memory and they are generated with block size of 16KB, the block size can be change by using --set_block_size.